christianmolnar/mypersonalassistant/shared/areas/Connect/copilot_area_docs/future_priorities_guide.md

 # Guide to Writing Effective Future Priorities

-This document provides guidance on how to craft compelling, impactful future priorities for your Connect document.
+This document provides guidance on how to craft compelling, impactful, and measurable future priorities for your Connect document.
 Future priorities should be specific, measurable, aligned with organizational goals, and demonstrate your strategic thinking.

 ## Components of Effective Future Priorities